 - An anti-fog coating on your glasses is an absolute must!
 It will help minimize and prevent your eyewear from fogging during strenuous activity or certain weather conditions.

 - A retaining strap will help keep your eyewear in place.
-A strap may also maintain comfort, especially if you are wearing additional headwear such as hats, helmets, and/or gas masks.
+A strap may also maintain comfort, especially if you wear other headwear such as hats, helmets, and/or gas masks.

 Is Ballistic-Rated Eyewear Expensive?

 Yes and no. Fortunately, ballistic-rated eyewear is available in all price ranges.
 You can find expensive models loaded with features from high-end brands such as Oakley SI, ESS, Smith Elite, Wiley X, and others.
 And, you can find more affordable styles from some popular brands well known for industrial eye protection.

 The Pyramex I-Force Safety Glasses/Goggles is a good choice for all-encompassing and affordable eyewear.
 This eyewear comes in various anti-fog lens and strap options is military ballistic-rated, and is affordable.

 Prescription eyeglass wearers should look for eye protection that fits over their glasses or can accommodate prescription inserts or lens carriers.
 Unfortunately, the vast majority of regular prescription eyewear is NOT safety rated, let alone capable of protecting one’s eyes against rubber bullets.
 An impact with a rubber bullet would be disastrous!